|Nutrition Facts (per serving)|

 My easy Thai barbecue sauce can be whipped up in just minutes.
-Thai Thai version features the 'big four flavors' of Thai cuisine: sweet, sour, spicy, and salty.
+The Thai version features the "big four flavors" of Thai cuisine: sweet, sour, spicy, and salty.
 It's delicious on steak, chicken, shrimp (large or jumbo), fish, pork, or even on grilled veggies or tofu.
-You'll love the combination, and if you enjoy spice, more fresh chili can be added.
+You'll love the combination, and if you enjoy spice, more fresh chile can be added.
 Then slather it on your favorite protein source.
-Makes excellent barbecue chicken, or chicken wings for the kids—sticky, chewy good!
+Makes excellent barbecue chicken, or chicken wings for the kids—sticky, chewy good.

-- 1/4 cup liquid honey
+1/4 cup honey

 1/4 cup soy sauce

-- 1 tsp. dark soy sauce (available at Asian/Chinese food stores)
+1 teaspoon dark soy sauce

-- 1/4 tsp. black pepper
+1/4 teaspoon ground black pepper

 Gather the ingredients.

 Place all ingredients in a bowl and stir well.
-OR, place all ingredients in a food processor.
+Or, place all ingredients in a food processor.
 Process well to form a smooth sauce.

 Taste-test for a balance of sweet, sour, spicy and salty.
 If not flavorful or salty enough, add more fish sauce; if too salty, add more fresh lime.
 Slather over the meat, chicken, or fish you plan to barbecue.
 Be sure to turn the pieces in the sauce so that all the flesh has been saturated with sauce.

 While grilling, baste the meat once on each side for increased flavor and tenderness, then discard remaining sauce.

 If desired, make extra sauce and keep it aside (separate from the meat) until you're ready to eat.
 Then quickly warm it up and serve as a dipping sauce, glaze, or just to spoon on top as you eat.
-ENJOY!
+Enjoy!.

-Cooking Tip: Because this barbecue sauce is fairly sticky (that's what makes it so good!), I find it helps to oil the grill before cooking.
+Cooking Tip: Because this barbecue sauce is fairly sticky (that's what makes it so good!), it helps to oil the grill before cooking.
 Simply dip your basting brush in a little cooking oil and brush over the grill before cooking.
 This also keeps the meat from sticking too much, making turning easier.